myriadrf/LimeSuiteNG/docs/gettingStarted/plugins/gnuradio/Linux/index.rst

 On Linux
 ========

-Currently gnuradio-limesuiteng plugin for GNURadio 3.10.9.2 (Python 3.12) can only be built from source.
+Currently gnuradio-limesuiteng plugin for GNURadio can only be built from source.

 .. toctree::
    :maxdepth: 1